massdriver-cloud/docs/docs/concepts/08-connections.md

 sidebar_label: Connections
 ---

 Connections are the lines between [manifests](#manifest) in the Massdriver UI.
+They indicate other application and infrastructure bundles that a bundle is depdenent on.
 They can be thought of as an "input" that is another package's artifact.

 Connections are unidirectional.
 The always flow from "left" to "right" and are the _edges_ of a directed acyclic graph defining the dependency hierachy of your infrastructure and applications.